alextanhongpin/database-design/date.md

 - how to handle exceptional cases (closed on 1 day)? store the additional closed dates as a json array, then iterate and compare the date when it is closed.
 - what if the store is opened for 24/7? start_day, end_day is the same, opening hour and closing hour is the same
 - what if it has two opening hours on the same day? create the same entry for the same weekday, with different time
+- how to set if the store is closed on a particular date? set the closed dates
+- what if the store is not open on a day? don't create the entry

 https://stackoverflow.com/questions/19545597/way-to-store-various-shop-opening-times-in-a-database
 http://www.remy-mellet.com/blog/288-storing-opening-and-closing-times-in-database-for-stores/